simonrowe/AI-With-Spring-Student-Files/LabInstructions/IDE Tips.md

     * Right-click, Select Run As / Java Application.

 ---
+**Finding TODOs**

+Most of the lab projects contain TODO instructions that will tell you how do complete the exercise.

+* **Using VS Code:** Select "Edit" / "Find in Files..." and search for "TODO".
+* **Using IntelliJ:**  Select "Edit" / "Find" / "Find in Files..." and search for "TODO".
+Use the "Open in Find Window" button to place the results in a tab for easy navigation.
+* **Using Eclipse:** Select "Window" / "Show View" / "Tasks".
+Use the "Search" view to search for "TODO".
+Find a filter icon on the top of this tab.
+Check "Show all items", "TODOs".
+For scope select "on elements in the selected projects".
+The list of TODOs will appear in order!

+IMPORTANT: Work through the TODO instructions in order!

+---
 **Running Tests**

 IDEs consider classes within the `src/test/java/` folder to be automated tests.
 Running these test classes is slightly different than running a Java application.